loomchild/theo-rails/README.md

 <% end %>
 ```

-It also works with partials, so this will work as expected:
+It also works with partials, so this will skip rendering unless the condition is met:
 ```
 <_special-button %if="count > 3" size="large" />
 ```

 > [!NOTE]
-> Conditionals can't be applied to nested tags (e.g. `div` in `div`).
+> Conditionals can't yet be applied to nested tags (e.g. `div` inside `div`).
 Please use ERB conditions in such cases.

 ### ERB backwards compatibility